 2) You have to start with a scalene triangle and change it to a right angle triangle you are only allowed to move 1 peg so you move the top peg and move it so it is in line with the bottom left peg.

-3) You start off with the original shape and you count the gaps between each peg and on the bottom there was 2 gaps, and along the side there was 8 gaps you have to double each side and pull 8 gaps along the bottom and then do the same to the other side and you end up with the bottom being 4 and the sides being 8 but you dont have to double the bottom of the shape because you already have a side
+3) You start off with the original shape and you count the gaps between each peg and on the bottom there were 2 gaps, and along the side there were 8 gaps you have to double each side and pull 8 gaps along the bottom and then do the same to the other side and you end up with the bottom being 4 and the sides being 8 but you don't have to double the bottom of the shape because you already have a

 Then Briony sent in;

 1} On the first one what I did was started off with a 3 by 3 grid and moved the top left dome to the bottom left and moved it 2 gaps onwards and then I looked at what I did and I made a triangle.

 2} You start with the original shape which is the triangle shape.
 So what I did was counted the gaps of the bottom bit which was 2, then I counted the side once which was 4, so 2 times 2 is 4 so I did 2 times 4 which makes 8.
 I moved the bottom right so it makes 8 gaps, then I moved the top right 8 gaps and it gave me my answer.

 Lucy, who is educated at home, sent in a very clear solution to this question.
 For the first part she wrote:

 You move the top peg to the right by one space.
 If you cut a square from all four corners, you end up with a quarter of it.
 In the middle of the square, you get four right angles.